 Rhubarb (which many believe is a fruit but is actually classified as a vegetable) is a warm weather staple, and is full of fiber, vitamin K and calcium.
 Combining its slightly tangy taste with a lime (vitamin C), pear (fiber) and cantaloupe (magnesium and B vitamins) results in a sweet/tart smoothie base.
 Chia seeds and swiss chard add even more vitamins, fiber and healthy fats, which means that this light drink will help keep you energized and satisfied all day long.

-The healthy combination of sweet strawberries (vitamin C, iodine, manganese), creamy squash (magnesium, fiber, folate) and cashews (vitamins E, K and B6), and the “topping” of anti-inflammatory cinnamon, iron heavy goji berries, and heart-healthy oats call to mind a delicious dessert — that you can have first thing in the morning!
-Add in some rice milk for additional creaminess, and you have a nutritionally complete meal-in-a-glass that will keep your sweet cravings in check all day long.
+The immune-boosting combination of sweet strawberries (vitamin C, iodine, manganese), creamy squash (magnesium, fiber, folate) and cashews (vitamins E, K and B6), and the “topping” of anti-inflammatory cinnamon, iron heavy mulberries, and heart-healthy oats creates a smoothie that tastes sweet enough to be a dessert, but is healthy enough to drink for breakfast!

 Sweet and Sour Beet

 Regular consumption of beets may inhibit the growth of certain types of cancers, help blood flow more freely through the body (lowering blood pressure and protecting against heart disease), and even increase athletic performance.
 Grapes contain polyphenols, powerful antioxidants which also fight against cancer.
-Add in some potent anti-inflammatory power from ginger, cholesterol-lowering walnuts, and vitamin C from kumquats, and you’ve got a drink that’s perfect for sipping outside after a nice long outdoor adventure.
+Add in some potent anti-inflammatory power from ginger, cholesterol-lowering walnuts, and vitamin C from an orange, and you’ve got the perfect morning meal.